-This is not the first time full moving animation or live action has been used in an attraction to add movement that would otherwise be prohibitively expensive.
+This is not the first time full moving animation or live-action has been used in an attraction to add movement that would otherwise be prohibitively expensive.
 The Haunted Mansion first used it for Madame Leota and the singing busts.
-At Walt Disney World, there were many projectors used in the attraction “If You Had Wings.”
-At the top of the lift in Splash Mountain there is an animated shadow effect of B’rer Fox threatening B’rer Rabbit – produced by the author.
+At Walt Disney World, many projectors were used in the attraction “If You Had Wings.”
+At the top of the lift in Splash Mountain, there is an animated shadow effect of B’rer Fox threatening B’rer Rabbit – produced by the author.

-But with new digital projection technologies, these effects can be used in a lot more places never considered before, and I like it.
+But with new digital projection technologies, these effects can be used in many places never considered before, and I like it.

 If this is a sign of what could be coming as future enhancements or in other dark rides, it is a very welcome sign.
 It gives Imagineers a valuable tool to add to their arsenal of design tricks.